RootBugs/kwen-android/docs/DEVELOPMENT.md

 - Use meaningful variable and function names
 - Write comments for complex logic
 - Keep functions small and focused
-- Use TypeScript for type safety where possible
+- Use TypeScript for type safety where possible  <!-- review: validation -->

 ### Testing

 - Write unit tests for new functionality
 - Ensure existing tests pass before submitting
 - Run the full test suite: `npm test`